amitguptagwl/Java-Rule-Book/README.md

 3. finalize() is called only when object memory is released from heap.

 ####Serialization
 1. Transient and static variables are skipped while serialization/deserialization.
-2. In alternate of Transient, a class can have *ObjectStreamField[] serialPersistentFields* of class members which can be serialized.
+In alternate of Transient, a class can have *ObjectStreamField[] serialPersistentFields* of class members which can be serialized.
-3. While serialization process all default constructor of super classes are called.
+2. While serialization process all default constructor of super classes are called.
 But deserialization calls default constructor of all non-serialized class from top of inheritance tree till it meets any serialized class.
-In addition, deserialization 3. doesn’t call constructor of current class.
+In addition, deserialization and it doesn’t call constructor of current class.
-4. At the time of deserialization, first empty constructor gets called then all deserialized values are assigned to relevant property.
+3. At the time of deserialization, first empty constructor gets called then all deserialized values are assigned to relevant property.

 Read: [Serialization – a Sci Fi story](https://articlestack.wordpress.com/2016/04/03/serialization-a-sci-fi-story/)